PNNL-Comp-Mass-Spec/Uniprot-DAT-File-Parser/bin/Readme.txt

-This program can read an IPI .Dat file and parse out the information for each entry, creating a tab delimited text file.
-IPI .Dat files can be obtained from EBI at: ftp://ftp.ebi.ac.uk/pub/databases/IPI/current/ and ftp://ftp.ebi.ac.uk/pub/databases/IPI/old/
+This program can read a Uniprot (IPI) .Dat file and parse out the information for each entry, creating a tab delimited text file.
+Uniprot .Dat files can be obtained from EBI at: ftp://ftp.ebi.ac.uk/pub/databases/IPI/current/ and ftp://ftp.ebi.ac.uk/pub/databases/IPI/old/

+See also http://www.ebi.ac.uk/IPI/FAQs.html for a list of frequently asked questions concerning Uniprot files.

 This program must be run from the command line.
 To use, first download the .Dat file from EBI.
 If the filename ends in .gz then you need to first unzip the file (use 7-Zip, WinZip, or WinRar).
-Next, place the Parse_IPI_Dat_File.exe file in the same folder as the .Dat file.
+Next, place theUniprot_DAT_File_Parser.exe file in the same folder as the .Dat file.
 Now go to the command prompt, change the directory to the folder with the files, and enter the command:
-  Parse_IPI_Dat_File.exe Inputfile.Dat
+  Uniprot_DAT_File_Parser.exe Inputfile.Dat

 You can optionally limit the maximum characters to retain for each column using the /M switch, like this:
-  Parse_IPI_Dat_File.exe Inputfile.Dat /M:200
+  Uniprot_DAT_File_Parser.exe Inputfile.Dat /M:200

 -------------------------------------------------------------------------------
-Written by Matthew Monroe and Nikola Tolic for the Department of Energy (PNNL, Richland, WA) Copyright 2007, Battelle Memorial Institute.
+Written by Matthew Monroe for the Department of Energy (PNNL, Richland, WA) Copyright 2007, Battelle Memorial Institute.
 All Rights Reserved.

 E-mail: matthew.monroe@pnl.gov or matt@alchemistmatt.com